antonipeev/Studio10-CloneAssault/README.md

-FPS Platformer Game for COMP397.
+FPS Platformer Game for COMP397 Published by Group/Studio 10.

 Assets Used: